gcgarner/IOTstack/README.md

 Note: when I installed docker-compose it is not the latest version.
 It only supports Version '2' of the compose instructions and therefore some of the more advanced instructions have been omitted

+# Running Docker commands
+From this point on make sure you are executing the commands from inside the repo folder.
+If you need to at any point start or stop navigate back to the repo folder first

 ## Folder permissions
 when docker starts the compose for the first time it creates the folders for linking the volumes.
-There is an issue with Grafana where a different user and group is used run the `folderfix.sh'
+There is an issue with Grafana where a different user and group is used run the `folderfix.sh`

 ```
 sudo chmod +x ./folderfix.sh
 sudo ./folderfix.sh
 ```
+you only need to run this once.

 ## Starting and Stopping containers
 to start the stack navigate to the folder containing the docker-compose.yml file